Kellinton/tipi-senac/README.md

-## Site TIPI - SENAC
+## TIPI Site - SENAC

-Este repositório contém o código-fonte e os recursos do site TIPI, que foi desenvolvido durante minhas aulas com professores do Senac.
+This repository contains the source code and resources of the TIPI website, which was developed during my classes with Senac teachers.

-## Layout TIPI
+## TIPI Layout

 <p>